-Here you can find recordings from the FEAT Workshop on September 8th in Linz with presentations from the artists as well as a policy round table on collaborations between art and science.
+Here you can find recordings from the FEAT Final Symposium and from the FEAT Workshop on September 8th 2016 with presentations from the artists as well as a policy round table on collaborations between art and science.
 Please click here to download the corresponding Workshop Result Paper.

 Ralph Dum (EC), Luis Miguel Girão (EC, Artshare), Špela Petrič (artist), Erich Prem (eutema), Andrea Wald (Austrian Science Fund FWF), Thorsten Schumm (nuClock) and Christophe de Jaeger (GLUON) discuss challenges of art science interaction in future research programmes

 Interviewed by Annick Bureaud, Anna Dumitriu not only gives an overview of her previous work, but also goes into details about her current collaboration with the MRG-Grammar project and her experiences at the Sanger Institute at Cambridge, where scientists are working with mice to understand the immune system.

 FEAT Workshop - Boredomresearch

 Vicky Isley and Paul Smith of Boredomresearch are known for creating simulations on natural behavior and movement.
 For their FEAT collaboration with subCULTron, who are looking to establish a community of robots in a heavily polluted environment, they have spent a couple of weeks at the artificial life lab in Graz.
 At the FEAT workshop, they report on their experiences building robots out of human plastic waste.
 Interviewed by artist Alex May, they also reflect on the reciprocal inspiration processes within their art/science collaboration.

 FEAT Workshop - Evelina Domnitch & Dmitry Gelfand